Return to top

 Aussie Bubs Goat Milk Infant Formula

 Made in Australia with Australian goat milk, Aussie Bubs offers a high-quality and more affordable goat milk formula.
-This non-GMO option is vegetarian-friendly, made without added sugars, contains DHA and ARA, and is Clean Label Purity Project certified.
+This non-GMO option is vegetarian-friendly, made without added syrups or syrup solids, contains DHA and ARA, and is Clean Label Purity Project certified.
 If you’re looking for one of the best formulas for gas and reflux, Aussie Bubs is a great pick!
 It does not contain probiotics, but you can easily supplement them with your doctor’s approval.

 Box of Holle A2 formula.